gethinode/hinode/content/en/posts/yakuza-tattoos.md

 {{< img src="img/a870791d71b545f48812de717e140941/a870791d71b545f48812de717e140941-yakuza-tattoos_3.jpg"                             caption="Yakuza tattoos"                                 >}}
 {{< img src="img/a870791d71b545f48812de717e140941/a870791d71b545f48812de717e140941-yakuza-tattoos_0.jpg"                             caption="Yakuza tattoos"                                 >}}
 {{< /carousel >}}
-## 73-Year-Old Tattoo Artist Is A Legend In Japan
+## Enjoy these insightful videos on Yakuza tattoos

-Horiyoshi III, given name Yoshihito Nakano, is one of the world's most legendary full-body-tattoo artists.The controversial history of ...
+ *Horiyoshi III, given name Yoshihito Nakano, is one of the world's most legendary full-body-tattoo artists.The controversial history of ...*

-{{< youtube id="lrgyYLQP7Vs" width="50%" title="73-Year-Old Tattoo Artist Is A Legend In Japan" >}}
+{{< youtube id="lrgyYLQP7Vs" class="video" title="73-Year-Old Tattoo Artist Is A Legend In Japan" >}}
-## How the Yakuza Made Tattoo Culture Illegal in Japan | Under the Ink

-Tebori describes the hand-carven technique of Japanese tattooing.
-It's a traditional method that dates back to the 17th century, but ...
+ *Tebori describes the hand-carven technique of Japanese tattooing.
+It's a traditional method that dates back to the 17th century, but ...*

-{{< youtube id="h9F1BmiTS1I" width="50%" title="How the Yakuza Made Tattoo Culture Illegal in Japan | Under the Ink" >}}
+{{< youtube id="h9F1BmiTS1I" class="video" title="How the Yakuza Made Tattoo Culture Illegal in Japan | Under the Ink" >}}
-## {{< fa hand >}} Yakuza Tattoos - Astonishing Myths!
+## {{< fa hand >}} Yakuza Tattoos - Unbelievable Myths!
 {{< alert color="info" dismissible="false" >}}
 1. All Yakuza members have full-body tattoos
 1. Yakuza tattoos are purely decorative